TeamIlluminati/G1ANT/Linkedin App Addon/Commands/LinkedinAppOpenCommand.md

 ## Description

 This command open linkedin app in Android.
+Make sure the user is already logged in the Application.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |